arribajim/DataAnalyzed/README.md

 # GWDataAnalisys
+Support Eti, etx, tti, ttx
- Read XMl files for configuration extensions to review best practices
+ Read XML files for configuration extensions to review best practices, For any Guidewire version.